briandrum/codes.forchagrin.com/_chapters/chapter-1152-hillside-protection.md

 determined by the Administrator and the Municipal Engineer before the next phase permit will be issued.

-    Refer to [Section 1152.06][CF Section 1152.06] for additional information on administration and enforcement.\
+    Refer to [Section 1152.06][CFCO 1152.06] for additional information on administration and enforcement.\
     (Ord.
 2019-39.
 Passed 8-13-19.)